Louis Bols: Early military career

 In May 1910 he went to the Staff College, Camberley as a deputy assistant quartermaster general and was promoted to the temporary rank of lieutenant colonel while in this role, before succeeding Lieutenant Colonel Charles Hull as a GSO2 at the Staff College in February 1912.
 He transferred from the Devonshires to the Dorsetshire Regiment as a lieutenant colonel in February 1914 and took command of the 2nd Battalion of his new regiment, five months before the start of the First World War.

+First World War

 At the Second Battle of Ypres in 1915 Bols, having been promoted to the temporary rank of brigadier general in February, held the command of the 84th Infantry Brigade, part of the 28th Division.
 That same month saw him made a Companion of the Order of the Bath. while in June his permanent rank was advanced to brevet colonel.
 In late September he moved to the newly created XII Corps to serve as its brigadier general, general staff.